SymfonyCasts/api-platform3/sfcasts/ep1/validation.md

 So this is pretty sweet!
 Invalid JSON is handled out-of-the-box.

-## Business Rules Validation Cosntraints
+## Business Rules Validation Constraints

-So let's try something different, like sending *empty* JSON. *This* gives us the dreaded 500 error.
+Let's try something different, like sending *empty* JSON. *This* gives us the dreaded 500 error.
 Boo.
 Internally, API platform creates a `DragonTreasure` object... but doesn't set any data on it.
-And then it explodes when it hits the database because some of the columns are `null`
+And then it explodes when it hits the database because some of the columns are `null`.

 And, we expected this!
-We're missing is validation.
+We're missing validation.
 Adding validation to our API is exactly like adding validation *anywhere* in Symfony.
 For example, find the `name` property.
 We need `name` to be required.
 So, add the `NotBlank` constraint, and hit tab.
 Oh, but I'm going to go find the `NotBlank` `use` statement... and change